maxsdw/vRap-js/README.md

                 insertTo: $('#widgetsWrapper')
         });

-It also possible to set one or more css clasess to attach to the object's domEl, by using the "style" property like this:
+It also possible to set one or more css classes to attach to the object's domEl, by using the "style" property like this:

         vRap.Actions.create( 'DemoApp.views.DataGrid', 'views.usersGrid', {
                 model: 'models.users', // The model must be instantiated before using it in a view